ComplianceAsCode/content/BUILD.md

 ### Testing

 To ensure validity of built artifacts prior to installation, we recommend running our test suite against the build output.
-This is done with ctest:
+This is done with CTest:

 ```bash
 cd scap-security-guide/